kubeshop/tracetest/docs/docs/cli/running-tests.md

 tracetest test run -d path/to/test.yaml -e testenv -w
 ```

-You can also reference an .env file which will be used to create a new environment or updating an existing one.
+You can also reference an .env file which will be used to create a new environment or update an existing one.
 For example, if you have a .env file named local.env with this content:
 ```
 POKEID=45
 POKENAME=vileplume